Live Your Healthy Lifestyle The SANE Way

 Taking each of these categories, we’ll show you the SANE way to have a healthy lifestyle.

 If you’ve had trouble losing weight, you know how frustrating dieting can be.
 You followed all the latest diets to the letter.
-You obeyed the calorie-deficit theory of weight loss — consuming no more than your allotted calories per day/week, nearly starving to death in the process — and it didn’t work.
+You obeyed the calorie-deficit theory of weight loss — consuming fewer calories than you burn per day/week, nearly starving to death in the process — and it didn’t work.
 If you’re like many dieters, you tried it over and over again, and it STILL didn’t work.

 Oh, you lost weight, sometimes a lot of weight.
 But it always found you again.
 It didn’t matter what diet you tried or how much your starved yourself, you never achieved long-term weight loss.
 What did you do wrong?